Port of Poole: History

+In January 1994 it was announced that due to substantial losses, British Channel Island Ferries had been bought by Commodore Shipping.
+Freight services were transferred to Commodore Ferries at Portsmouth, and passenger operations moved to Condor Ferries at Weymouth, operations of under the BCIF name would cease on 22 January 1994, with around 100 staff being made redundant from that date.
+The move away from Poole by Condor resulted in a long-running legal battle with Poole Harbour Commissioners, who claimed the move at short notice broke a ten year contract with BCIF, which resulted in the loss of 35 jobs at the port.
+The deal, signed in 1989, had been worth £300,000 per year to the port.
+The commissioners had claimed £4 million damages from Condor, although an undisclosed settlement was reached between the two parties days before a court hearing in June 1996.

 In 2017, a D-Day veteran and the last known Mark 4 landing craft tank, LCT 728, was rediscovered rotting in Poole Harbour at the Port alongside another unknown Mark 3, possibly LCT(4) 510.
 They were used as floating barges in the 1950s.

 In November 2020, the Port set up a flu vaccination service and also received £86,000 for the Brexit transition period.

 In December 2020, it was reported by BBC News that Bournemouth, Christchurch and Poole Council is preparing a bid for free Port status post Brexit.
 The bid for becoming a special economic zone includes Bournemouth Airport.

 In April 2021, the port set up equipment at the cruise terminal to deal with the COVID-19 pandemic.